ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-18-metrics-in-machine-learning.md

 📌 [Silhouette](https://www.sciencedirect.com/science/article/pii/0377042787901257?via%3Dihub) Score → Capped between values -1 and 1, the Silhouette coefficient determines the compactness or density of clusters, a score close to 1 indicating data points completely within a cluster well-separated from other clusters.
 A score close to zero indicates that clusters overlap.
 It is an internal cluster validation scheme and is expensive to compute.

 There’s another metric known as [adjusted Rand score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_rand_score.html).
 It is capped between values 0 and 1, this index when close to 1 indicates the clustering algorithm did a good job at assigning similar data points to same cluster, and an index value close to 0 indicates random assignment of data points, hence poorly performing algorithm.
+There's also this a density-based algorithm to cluster data called
+[DBSCAN](https://github.com/ranja-sarkar/DecisionTree/blob/5c16acf461d0c2c2714d85b3ae68836bde6d5292/DBSCAN.ipynb), wherein the adjusted Rand index has been computed.

 ---